Yelp/kafka-utils/README.md

-# Kafka-Tools
+# Kafka-Utils

 A suite of python tools to interact and manage Apache Kafka clusters.
-Kafka-Tools currently runs on python2.7.
+Kafka-Utils currently runs on python2.7.

 ## Configuration

-Kafka-Tools reads cluster configuration needed to access Kafka clusters from yaml files.
+Kafka-Utils reads cluster configuration needed to access Kafka clusters from yaml files.
 Each cluster is identified by *type* and *name*.
 Multiple clusters of the same type should be listed in the same `type.yaml` file.
 The yaml files are read from `$KAFKA_DISCOVERY_DIR`, `$HOME/.kafka_discovery` and `/etc/kafka_discovery`, the former overrides the latter.